blessinvarkey/blessinvarkey.github.io/theatre/lecture4.md

 **Revise [lecture three](https://blessinvarkey.github.io/theatre/lecture3)!**

+# Actions vs thoughts
+- Acting should be a truthful representation of human behavior under imaginary circumstances.
+- Concentrate on what you are doing in the moment on stagea, rather than getting lost in their thoughts or emotions
+- Emphasise on actions rather than thoughts

 # Image Theatre
 Image Theatre is one of the many techniques developed by Augusto Boal as part of his Theatre of the Oppressed (TO) methodology.
 Image Theatre is a non-verbal approach that uses human bodies to create static images to express ideas, feelings, and situations.